FluidityDevs/flowd/README.md

-# flowd Plus - An expansion on flowd
+# flowd plus - An expansion on flowd
 Still an automated Flow persistence agent, now with added optional functionality.

 ### PLUS EXCLUSIVES